psunlpgroup/PyrEvalv2/README.md

     - *weightingscheme*: The weighting scheme which decides the weight of each match to a CU.
 Acceptable values: sum, average, max.
 - Vectorization: The *method* determines the methodology used when contructing the phrase vectors.
 Implemented values: wtmf, glove.
 - Segmentation:
     - *method*: Describes which method for sentence decomposition is used.
-Implemented values: abcd, dcp (recommended)
+Implemented values: dcp (recommended); abcd.
     - *decompositionmode*: Decides which mode of decompostion parser to utilize.
 Acceptable values: default, sentence, sentsplit, vpsbar, convp.
     - *minsentencelength*: Determines the minimum length of an independent clause within decomposition parser.
 Range: 1-7 tested.